sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 In all these examples we’re removing a separate branch and dealing with the absence of data by normalizing the input — converting it to an array — as early as possible, and then running a generic algorithm on normalized data.

-Arrays are convenient because we don’t have to worry about how many items they contain: the same code will work with a hundred items, one item, or even no items.
+Arrays are convenient because we don’t have to worry about how many elements they contain: the same code will work with a hundred elements, one element, or even no elements.

-A similar technique works when the input is a single item or an array:
+A similar technique works when the input is a single value or an array:

 ```js
 function getProductsDropdownItems({ products }) {